 Comotomo Baby Bottles

 The Comotomo Baby Bottles were designed to resolve existing problems with standard bottles.
 The company placed a non-leaking dual air vent that should help to prevent colic in newborns.
 They made the bottles wide enough for easy cleaning and used hygienic silicon material so that you won't ever have to worry about toxic chemicals.
-Please see the review section above for additional information.

 Tips For Introducing A Baby Bottle